delaware s small bird species

 3. Pay attention to the bird's behavior: Does it hop or walk on the ground?
 Does it perch high in trees or prefer shrubs?
 These behaviors can narrow down the possibilities of bird species.

-See also Black Birds in Michigan
+See also Small Birds in Georgia

 To further aid in identification, here is a table showcasing three common small birds in Delaware: